 Maximum weights: 125kg/275lb for one rider or 250kg/551lb multiple riders.

 Don't worry if you haven't got the right gear.
 OGO rents shorts, a t-shirt and towel for $7 at the moment.

 Bonus: A photographer takes photos and a video of your ride but you can also make use of a GOPRO camera to use inside the ball while you're riding.
 You can then buy photos or the video ($30 singly or $50 for both).
 You can take your own waterproof GOPRO or camera if that's preferable.

 525 Ngongotaha Rd, Fairy Springs

 Hours & Prices

-9am-6pm summer hours, 9am-5pm winter hours (I think), 7 days a week, closed Christmas Day.
+9am-6pm summer hours, 9am-5pm winter hours, 7 days a week, closed Christmas Day.

-All hail to the original zorbing in Rotorua experience which is the one that I visited and, as I said above, it was a most fabulous ride.
+All hail to the original zorbing in Rotorua experience which is the one I visited and, as outlined above, it was a fantastic experience.

-The staff were lovely people, very solicitous.
+The staff were lovely, very solicitous.
 Somehow I don’t think they believed I was going to do it.
 Just because we’re getting older doesn’t mean we don't want to live a little, does it?